osate/osate2/ge/org.osate.ge.doc/docs/user_guide.md

 2. Update the desired model references in the *New Reference* column.
 3. Select OK.
 The diagram elements will be restored.

+## Annotations and Documentation
+The following sections describe the graphical editors support for annotations and AADL documentation.

+### Annotations
+Diagrams can be annotated using the tools available in the *Annotation* section of the palette.
+The *Note* option allows add text notes to the diagram.
+Notes are part of the diagram and are not part of the AADL model.
+The *Note Reference* option can be used to associate a note with another element in the diagram.

+### AADL Documentation
+AADL comments which begin with an extra hyphen are displayed by the diagram editor.
+They are displayed in the tooltips for the corresponding diagram element.
+Such comments are also displayed in the *Documentation* section of the *Properties* view.
+They cannot be modified using the graphical editor.

 ## Diagram Layout
 The following sections describe the diagram layout capabilities of the graphical editor.